CoderCartikey/return-of-the-king/README.md

 ## 🚀 Download

-Download the latest Windows release and launch the `.exe` file to start playing.
+Download the latest Windows release and open the `.zip` file to start playing.

 https://github.com/CoderCartikey/return-of-the-king/releases/download/v1.0/Return_Of_the_King.zip